AashaSangole/Read-Me/README.md

 # Read-Me
-Hello, I am Aasha Sangole
+Hello, I am Aasha Sangole,
-Computer Science Masters Graduate
+Computer Science Masters Graduate.
-I love to work on data
+I love to work on data and to code
-I like coding